While we often focus on creating and exchanging knowledge, that's not where knowledge management should stop.

 Areas that can be optimized include:

-- Recognizing the intentions
+- Recognizing user intent

 Collabwriting - Shareable Notes on Web Pages and PDFs